RRB Group D result 2018: Score sheet of RRB exam candidate that went viral online is morphed

 The Railway Recruitment Board (RRB) has announced the result for the RRB Group-D exam.
 It was conducted to fill 62,907 vacancies.

-Also Read RRB Group D result 2018 declared, region wise websites to check
+RRB Group D result 2018 declared, region wise websites to check

 Over 1.8 crore candidates registered for the exam, according to officials.